Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 What happened over time (and it was determined to be an “inside job”) was that recently-opened accounts with very small balances would suddenly call & claim that a very sizable deposit that they “just made with a teller yesterday is not showing up in my account!”.

-Apparently, they “knew the eligibility requirements for Immediate Credit” & called with these false claims (NO ONE made any deposits with any teller…it was merely a story, but the system is unable to verify the activities of a teller on-line so the claim can’t immediately be verified)!
+Apparently, they “knew the eligibility requirements for Immediate Credit” & called with these false claims (NO ONE made any deposits with any teller…it was merely a story, but the system is unable to verify the activities of a teller on-line so the claim couldn’t immediately be verified)!

 After all, the whole Immediate Credit program was based on the “Trust Your Customer” philosophy.

-Invariably, when we went to investigate these fraudulent “missing deposit claims”, there were no deposits made…but it was too late as the crooks already withdrew the Immediate Credit funds from the AYM & were long gone.
+Invariably, when we went to investigate these fraudulent “missing deposit claims”, there were no deposits made…but it was too late as the crooks already withdrew the Immediate Credit funds from the ATM & were long gone.

 We started to incur significant losses once again.